redrillhq/redrill/README.md

 **Your backups run every night.
 Have you ever actually restored one?**

 Redrill is a self-hosted daemon that proves your backups are restorable by actually restoring them.
-On a schedule it pulls data out of the backups you already make (Borg and Postgres are supported for now), restores them into a throwaway sandbox, and for databases boots a real instance to check the loaded data.
+On a schedule it pulls data out of the backups you already make (Borg repos and Postgres dumps, for now), restores them into a throwaway sandbox, and for databases boots a real instance to check the loaded data.
 For each dataset you get a line like:

 > **last proven restore: 3 days ago** ✅